antlarr/imwriter/README.md

 Only try it if you're a developer who want to help with the development.

-The backend works but the most of the GUI is missing (for example, progress is reported on stdout instead of a nice progress bar, which is in my TODO).
+The backend works but most of the GUI is missing (for example, progress is reported on stdout instead of a nice progress bar, which is in my TODO).

 # What works

+- Drag & drop an image to an usb device
+- Update the usb devices view as usb sticks are plugged/unplugged into the system
-- Downloads disk image & write it to usb disk on-the-fly
+- Downloads disk image & write it to usb disk on-the-fly .
+Faster than dd!
 - Downloads checksum file from the distribution site
-- Checks the checksum of written data, also on-the-fly
+- Calculates the checksum of written data, also on-the-fly
 - Checks if the PGP signature of the downloaded checksum file is valid (if present)
 - Progress percentage (on stdout)
 - All reports of checksum and pgp validity are reported on stdout
-- Downloads the list of available images from an xml file in the distribution site although by default uses a local one that gets installed.
+- Downloads the list of available images from an xml file in the distribution site although by default uses a local one that gets installed (and currently the source code has to be modified if you want it to download the xml file)

 # What doesn't work (yet)